Stephanie Rose (painter): Career

 She has held graduate and undergraduate teaching positions at Parsons School of Design, The Pennsylvania Academy of Fine Arts, SUNY Buffalo, Bank Street College of Education, Pratt Institute and The Studio Program, Empire State College at SUNY in New York.

-Rose has been a Visiting Artist, Lecturer and Guest Critic at the Albright-Knox Art Gallery, The Brooklyn Museum, Bennington College, Bard College, Yale University School of Art, SUNY at Purchase, Skidmore College, Tyler Graduate School of Fine Art, U.S. Consulate General, Istanbul, Turkey, Altos de Chavon, La Escuela de Diseño, Dominican Republic, Syracuse University, University of Dallas, The Albany Institute of History & Art, Rhode Island School of Design, Otis Art Institute, Los Angeles, Pratt Institute and Brown University.
+Rose has been a Visiting Artist, Lecturer and Guest Critic at the Albright-Knox Art Gallery, The Brooklyn Museum, Bennington College, Bard College, Yale School of Art, SUNY at Purchase College, Skidmore College, Tyler Graduate School of Fine Art, U.S. Consulate General of Istanbul, Turkey, Altos de Chavón, La Escuela de Diseño in the Dominican Republic, Syracuse University, University of Dallas, The Albany Institute of History & Art, Rhode Island School of Design, Otis Art Institute in Los Angeles, Pratt Institute and Brown University.

 Work

 1960s and 1970s

 In the early 1960s while at Skidmore, Rose made paintings in the manner of Abstract Expressionism, which marks a notable early phase in the evolution of her style.
 On her return to New York after college in the mid-1960s, she made large-scale hard edge abstract paintings, which by the early 1970s shifted into lyrical abstraction.
 Through the 1970s, Rose's paintings tended towards a romantic sort of Minimalism, and were vertical, dark and monolithic; a renewed take on her earlier work of the mid-1960s.
 By 1980, Rose's work, though less austere was still reductive; and while apparently formal in essence, the paintings were also invested with the "theatrical sense of psychological presence".